edgedb/edgedb-js/docs/api/connection.rst

                 }
             );

-    .. js:method:: querySingle(query: string, args)
+    .. js:method:: querySingle<T>(query: string, args): T

-        Acquire a connection, then run a query that returns a single item and return its result.
+        Acquire a connection, then run a query that returns a singleton and return its result.

         This method takes :ref:`optional query arguments